pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 Citi Premiermiles Credit Card, though appears to be an air miles card, it's not.
 This card packs a decent default reward rate of 1.8% which can be accelerated to 4.5% by booking flights and hotels on [Premiermiles](https://www.premiermiles.co.in/) portal.
 Never expiring miles and complimentary access to airport lounges are some added benefits.

-- Joining Fee: Rs 3,000, welcome benefit of 10,000 miles worth ~Rs.
+- Joining Fee: Rs 3,000 + GST, welcome benefit of 10,000 miles worth ~Rs.
 4,500 are provided
-- Renewal Fee: Rs 3,000, renewal benefit of 3,000 miles worth ~Rs.
+- Renewal Fee: Rs 3,000 + GST, renewal benefit of 3,000 miles worth ~Rs.
 1,350 are provided
 - Reward Rate:
   - 4 Miles for every Rs.
 100 spent, 1.8% reward rate
   - 10 Miles per Rs.100 on PremierMiles portal and all airline transactions, 4.5% reward rate